 A new report shows that Facebook is being used by arms dealers and suppliers to display, advertise and sell their goods in countries.

-Black market arms trade has always been there, but Facebook is a much better selling point for the traders because of the image view and display of catalogues available.
+Black market arms trade has always been there, but Facebook is a much better selling point for the traders because of the image view and display of catalogs available.
 Overall, 6000 trades have been made as indicated in the data given in the Middle East alone.
-However some analysts claim the figure might be higher than that.
+However, some analysts claim the figure might be higher than that.

 Facebook has acted upon the news since it received the report as six of the seven reported groups have already been shut down.